 Your ads can be well-written and gorgeous, but if you’re not targeting the right people, they won’t make a difference.
 Make sure you’re choosing the right age group, the right location, and language, and then define some pieces of your audience.

 For example, if you’re selling jewelry online, you may want to target it specifically to women if it’s for women.
 Figure out which age group is appropriate for your jewelry too.
 Then find some of their interests.
-Facebook has an in-depth system for determining what their users like, so take advantage of it.
-You can start by typing some things that you think your audience would be interested, and it will give you some suggestions.
+Facebook has an in-depth system for determining what its users like, so take advantage of it.
+You can start by typing some things that you think your audience would be interested in, and it will give you some suggestions.